List of Mid-American Conference champions: Golf (men's)

 The men's golf tournament is held annually in May.
 In 2018 it was held at Sycamore Hills Golf Club in Fort Wayne, Indiana.

 Golf (women's)

 The women's golf tournament is held in April and rotates to different courses each year.
 In 2018 it was held at Naperville Country Club in Naperville, Illinois.

 Gymnastics

 The gymnastics championship meet is rotated among the seven conference members who sponsor women's gymnastics.

 Lacrosse (women's)

 The MAC began competing in Lacrosse for the 2021 season.

+Rowing (women's)

+The MAC will hold its first rowing season in 2025–26, coinciding with the arrival of UMass as a full member.
+The Minutewomen are joined in MAC rowing by full members Eastern Michigan and Toledo, plus affiliates Delaware, High Point, and Temple.

 Soccer (men's)

-The men's soccer tournament begins in late October at campus sites.
-It concludes in early November at the highest remaining seed's home field.
-2022 season will be the last sponsored season by the MAC.
+2022 season was the last sponsored season by the MAC.